wp-plugins/wcp-contact-form/readme.txt

 New messages are marked automatically as Unread.
 There is also automatic filtering for Read and Unread messages.
 When you delete a message it goes to the "Trash".
 Deleted message is recoverable or can be completely removed.
 You can use Mark as Read, Mark as Unread, Move to Trash actions on each message or the group.
+Also on this page you able to export messages to CSV format by pressing on "Export to CSV" button.
 Click on the name of the letter to review the letter details.

+More information can be found in the section [screenshots](https://wordpress.org/plugins/wcp-contact-form/screenshots/).

+= How can I export data to CSV =

+To export the list of received messages go to the menu "Contact Form" > "Entries".
+Press button "Export to CSV" at the top of the message list.
+All fiels that were defined as "Export to CSV" at the form settings will be exported to CSV format.

 More information can be found in the section [screenshots](https://wordpress.org/plugins/wcp-contact-form/screenshots/).